zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/10-configuring-search.markdown

     2016-05-03 16:33:28,358][INFO ][transport] [Hobgoblin II] publish_address {127.0.0.1:9300}, bound_addresses {[::1]:9300}, {127.0.0.1:9300}

-Take note of this address; you'll need to give it to your Liferay server so it can find Elastic on the network.
+Take note of this address; you'll need to give it to your Liferay server so it can find Elasticsearch on the network.

 ### Step Four: Configure Liferay to Connect to your Elasticsearch Cluster [](id=step-four-configure-liferay-to-connect-to-your-elastic-cluster)